If you snooze, you lose? – Well, not quite…

 Pay attention to what you eat and drink

 The right diet and exercise programme will make it easier to get a good night’s sleep.
 Alongside a healthy diet, try not to go to bed too full or too hungry.
-A simple rule is to eat no less than a few hours before your bedtime.
+If sleep is very important to you, a simple rule is to eat no less than a few hours before your bedtime.

 Beware of nicotine and caffeine.